-- For virtual accounts that were created for the xConnect application pool identity for the website hosting the xDB Automation Operations role, add for example: IIS AppPoolN IIS AppPoolName> - for virtual accounts. - 10.
-In the \App_Config\connectionstrings.config file, in the appropriate connection strings, replace the old thumbprint parameter value with the new client certificate thumbprint.
-For more information about the appropriate roles and the role certificate thumbprints that must be updated, see the section Set Up Client Certificates. - 11.
-Restart IIS on every computer that you configured to use a new client certificate.
+- NETWORK SERVICE account only if the Sitecore website application pools run under the NetworkService identity. - LOCAL SERVICE account the Marketing Automation Engine runs under this account. - For virtual accounts that were created for the xConnect application pool identity for the website hosting the xDB Automation Operations role, add for example: IIS AppPool\<AppPoolName> - for virtual accounts. - In the \App_Config\connectionstrings.config file, in the appropriate connection strings, replace the old thumbprint parameter value with the new client certificate thumbprint.
+For more information about the appropriate roles and the role certificate thumbprints that must be updated, read the section Set Up Client Certificates.